Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Kronecker Variance Matrix

-\textbf{Comments: 1. }The data $\left( \left[ S:T\right] ,\Omega _{0},\Phi \right) $ is a one-to-one transformation from the primitive data $\left( R,\Omega _{0},\Phi \right) $.
+\textbf{Comments: 1. }The data $\left( \left[ S:T\right] ,\Omega _{0},\Phi \right) $ is a one-to-one transformation from the primitive data $\left( R,\Omega ,\Phi \right) $.
 Hence, there is no loss of generality in using the \emph{pivotal} statistic $S$ and the \emph{complete} statistic $T$ instead of using $R$ (or $R_{0}$).

 \textbf{2.} There is a one-to-one mapping between $\Omega _{0}$ and $\Omega $ .
 Hence, $\left( Q,\Omega \right) $ is a maximal invariant as well.
-We continue to use $\Omega _{0}$ because it will be useful to find a maximal invariant for the two-sided transformations considered later.
+We continue to use $\Omega _{0}$ because it is useful to find a maximal invariant for the two-sided transformations to be considered next.

 \textbf{3.} The statistic $Q$ is the maximal invariant based on the compact orthogonal group on $\left[ S:T\right] $, which is a straightforward application of AMS06.
 We instead allow the much larger, noncompact group of nonsingular matrices with unitary determinant.
-The data also contains the variance components given by $\Omega _{0}$ and $\Phi $.
-Because the group $ Sl_{k}$ is not amenable, the Hunt-Stein theorem is not applicable and we do not necessarily obtain a minimax result.
-This is in contrast to \cite {Chamberlain07}, who builds on the fact that the orthogonal group is compact.
+The data also contain the variance components given by $\Omega _{0}$ and $\Phi $.
+Because the group $ \mathcal{G}_{L}\left( k\right) $ is not \emph{amenable}, the Hunt-Stein theorem is not applicable, and we do not necessarily obtain a minimax result.
+This is in contrast to \citet{Chamberlain07}, who builds on the fact that the orthogonal group is compact.

-\textbf{4.} The component $\Phi $ completely vanishes as the noncompact group $\mathcal{G}l_{k}$ acts \emph{transitively} on $\Phi $.
+\textbf{4.} The component $\Phi $ completely vanishes as the noncompact group $\mathcal{G}_{L}\left( k\right) $ acts \emph{transitively} on $\Phi $.
 Hence, the matrix $\Phi $ is not part of the maximal invariant.